egXcoder/Study-Repository/php/laravel/attacks/csrf.md

 None: Required if your site needs to send cookies in cross-site requests

+Q: why not to use samesite = strict .. what are the use cases i may need this as lax?

+- Email links or shared links..
+User clicks a link from Gmail or a Slack message: https://example.com/dashboard ..
+Browser will not send cookies, so the user may be forced to log in again.

+- OAuth / SSO redirects: If your site integrates with Google/Facebook login: OAuth redirects are cross-site requests, so cookies won’t be sent → session lost or login fails.

+Why Lax is usually chosen: Lax balances security and usability.

 ### Same Origin Policy and CORS

 Same-Origin Policy (SOP): by default, browsers block JS from reading responses from different origins.